 For experienced hikers, an interesting opportunity is to reach the summit of Zuccone Campelli and descend from there along the Ferrata Mario Minonzio, ferrata which is to be considered moderately difficult but with a couple of difficult passages and therefore the descent to be reserved for experienced and well-trained people.
 If you wanted to follow this route from the end of the Ferrata Zucco Pesciola, proceed towards the Cristo delle Vette where to reach it we will have to go up an exposed wall with passages of I and II degree.
 From the Cristo delle Vette descend to the Dente dei Campelli until the end of the Ferrata Mario Minonzio which will be covered downhill.

-If you decide to finish the route in the area with the Ferrata Zucco Pesciola, you could go on other ferratas with a short approach of the Lecco such as the Via Ferrata of the Morcate Gallery, the Ferrata del Corno del Medale (difficult) or in an hour's drive to reach Valchiavenna for the Ferrata Succetti or the Via Ferrata Biasini.
+If you decide to finish the route in the area with the Ferrata Zucco Pesciola, you could go on other ferratas with a short approach of the Lecco such as the Via Ferrata of the Morcate Tunnel, the Ferrata del Corno del Medale (difficult) or in an hour's drive to reach Valchiavenna for the Ferrata Succetti or the Via Ferrata Biasini.
 We also suggest a similar level Ferrata Gamma 2 at the Resegone, the Via Ferrata of Monte Ocone in the Bergamo area and the Via Ferrata Contessi at Monte Due Mani.